jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The fastest algorithm can frequently be replaced by one that is almost as fast and much easier to understand._ — Douglas W. Iones

 _Fancy algorithms are slow when n is small, and n is usually small._ — Rob Pike

-# Scheduling

-_[Rule of Credibility] The first 90 percent of the code accounts for the first 90 percent of the development time.
-The remaining 10 percent of the code accounts for the other 90 percent of the development time._ — Tom Cargill

 # References
 * Original [Bumper Sticker Computer Science](https://moss.cs.iit.edu/cs100/Bentley_BumperSticker.pdf) by Jon Bentley